simojenki/bonob/README.md

 - You should now be able to play music from navidrome
 - Within navidrome a new player will be created, 'bonob (username)', so you can configure transcoding specifically for sonos

+## Implementing a different music source other than navidrome
+- Implement the MusicService/MusicLibrary interface
+- Startup bonob with your new implementation.

 ## TODO

 - Artist Radio